accert-dev/ACCERT/docs/source/ABR1000Output.rst

 This section "rolls up" all the cost elements from the lowest level to the highest level.
 This allows for the charts generated to make more sense with the levels.

+*Summing Cost Elements for Direct Cost*

+This section sums up the cost elements.

 *Updating Account Table*

-This section updates the final account table with the newly updated cost elements.
+This section updates the final account table based on the changed cost elements.

 *Rolling Up Account Table*

 This section "rolls up" all the code of accounts from the lowest level to the highest level.
 This allows for the final generate chart to make logical sense by level.

+*Summing Up Account Table*

+This section sums up both the calculated direct cost and the total direct cost.

 *Generating Results Table for Review*